 CDC and WHO invited various health agencies, manufacturers, and consumers to discuss the safety of jet injectors.
 The goal of this meeting was for all involved parties to discuss ways in achieving a zero-risk jet injector.

 During the conference Dr. Hoffman gave a presentation titled, Animal-model Assessment of Jet Injector Safety, in which he described a laboratory investigation for testing cross-contamination from jet injectors (Fields, 1996).
+More info on this conference can be found here.

 1996 WHO Discourages Use of Jet Injectors